Distance: 61 miles out and back

 https://ridewithgps.com/routes/37927330

-Two-thirds of this ride (everything except Lower Graves Creek Rd/Wolf Creek Road) is might-as-well-be-flat, and the ride total is a mere 3500 ft. in 60 miles, but since almost all the climbing is in that 15-mile leg of LGCR/WCR that stretch is a bit of a workout.
+Two-thirds of this ride (everything except Lower Graves Creek Rd/Lower Wolf Creek Road) is might-as-well-be-flat, and the ride total is a mere 3500 ft. in 60 miles, but since almost all the climbing is in that 15-mile leg of LGCR/WCR that stretch is a bit of a workout.

 The route actually begins in Mary County Park, a short ride before Galice, but I liked the “G to G” alliteration.
 Ride west on Galice Rd., with the Rogue River, one of my favorite rivers on the planet, continuously on your R. In the beginning the ride is no more than very pleasant.
 The canyon starts out wide and developed, with plenty of resorts and vacation homes, and then passes through the community of Galice (rhymes with police, not malice), which is little more than a convenience-and-T-shirt store, a resort with cabins, and a large river rafting operation.
 This is Oregon river rafting central, so if you’re there on a summer weekend the place is a bit of a madhouse, but you will soon leave it behind.
 A mile out of town the buildings stop, the canyon steepens, and the views (of the river below you and the rock wall above) get better and better, until the road unmissably crosses the river on a bridge and the road immediately forks.
 These first miles are essentially flat, even though you’re riding down-river.
 You’ll share the road with river recreators and rafting companies, but there’s plenty of room and it’s easy to get up earlier than they do.
 Most of this leg has an immaculate road surface but unfortunately it’s a moderate chip-seal, nothing like California’s godawful prickly pear but rough enough to jack up the rolling resistance a tad.

-At the fork, go R onto Lower Graves Creek Rd, which turns into Lower Wolf Creek Rd and takes you to the town of Wolf Creek.
+After crossing the Rogue River on the unmissable bridge and pausing to watch the rafters navigate the rapids upstream and drift to their pull-out just downstream of you, go R onto Lower Graves Creek Rd, which turns into Lower Wolf Creek Rd in about 9 miles at a noticeable intersection and takes you to the town of Wolf Creek.
 Everything is suddenly different.
-The traffic disappears—on my last ride (8/24) I saw 5 vehicles in 30 miles (out and back).
-The road surface is generally fine, the atmosphere is wooded and shady, and the road is constantly serpentining, climbing, descending, never straight and never the same for more than 50 yards.
+The traffic disappears—I typically see 4-5 vehicles in 30 miles (out and back).
+The road surface is good to perfect, the atmosphere is wooded and shady, and the road is constantly serpentining, climbing, descending, never straight and never the same for more than 50 yards.
 It’s a joyous contour, road riding at its best.
 The woods here are not Oregon’s famous redwood forest primeval—it’s drier than that—but it’s still very pretty.
 Don’t plan on getting off the bike and traipsing through the understory—it’s largely poison oak.
+It’s upstream heading east, so two-thirds of the elevation change is up in this direction, but I don’t notice much difference in the work load either way.

 You will do some work.
 RidewithGPS says it’s 1950 ft gain in 30 miles (out and back), which doesn’t sound like a lot, but none of it is flat and I guarantee you’ll feel every one of those 1950.
 Except for two extended climbs, the ups never last long.
 Some of the longer descents are outstanding.